 Important Safety Information and BOXED WARNINGS

-Erivedge can cause embryo-fetal death or severe birth defects when administered to a pregnant woman.
+- Erivedge can cause embryo-fetal death or severe birth defects when administered to a pregnant woman.
 Erivedge is embryotoxic, fetotoxic, and teratogenic in animals.
 Teratogenic effects included severe midline defects, missing digits, and other irreversible malformations

 - Advise males of the potential risk of Erivedge exposure through semen and to use condoms with a pregnant partner or a female partner of reproductive potential

-Advise females of reproductive potential to use effective contraception during therapy with Erivedge and for 24 months after the final dose
+- Females of Reproductive Potential: Use contraception during therapy with Erivedge and for 24 months after the final dose

 - Blood Donation: Advise patients not to donate blood or blood products while receiving Erivedge and for 24 months after the final dose of Erivedge

 Premature Fusion of the Epiphyses

-The most common adverse reactions (≥10%) were muscle spasms, alopecia, dysgeusia, weight loss, fatigue, nausea, diarrhea, decreased appetite, constipation, arthralgias, vomiting, and ageusia
+- The most common adverse reactions (≥10%) were muscle spasms, alopecia, dysgeusia, weight loss, fatigue, nausea, diarrhea, decreased appetite, constipation, arthralgias, vomiting, and ageusia

-Use In Specific Populations
+Use in Specific Populations